 Free ShippingFree global shipping

-Transform Plate Boundaries and Fracture Zones bridges the gap between plate tectonic theory and geodynamics, offering an assessment of the state-of-the-art, pending questions, and future directions relating to the study of transform plate boundaries and fault zones.
-The book is divided into two parts that present the main concepts of transform faults and fracture zones, terminology and nomenclature, and then worldwide examples of transform structures and fracture zones.
-Each chapter follows a consistent format that includes tectonic origin, a brief description of its evolution, present-day observations (e.g. structural geology, GPS, rheology); diversity of seismic activity, and related seismic hazards.
+Transform Plate Boundaries and Fracture Zones bridges the gap between the classic plate tectonic theory and new emerging ideas, offering an assessment of the state-of-the-art, pending questions, and future directions in the study of transform plate boundaries and fracture zones.
+The book includes a number of case studies and reviews on both oceanic and continental tectonic settings.

-- Addresses innovative and provocative ideas about the activity of fracture zones in a multidisciplinary and consistent manner
+- Addresses innovative and provocative ideas about the activity of fracture zones and transform faults and their impacts to the human society

 Geophysicists, seismologists, geologists, earth scientists working in related fields such as geodynamics, structural geology, exploration geophysics, natural hazards

 1. Franz Lotze and the origin of the idea of Transform Faulting in Central Europe